 Feat: Pet Cemetery

-Spend any number of Fury - Return all destroyed battlegroup warbeasts to play completely within 6" of Midas with one plus the number of fury spent damage boxes in each aspect unmarked.
+Spend any number of Fury - Return all destroyed battlegroup warbeasts to play completely within 6" of Midas with one in each aspect unmarked.
+For each fury spent, remove that number of damage boxes from each Battlegroup model in his control area.
 These warbeasts gain Undead and can't be forced this turn - Can't return warbeasts destroyed this turn.

 Analysis of Midas